-The number of books about the microbiome has exploded in the past few years, but I’ve tried to read (or at least skim) every book I can find.
-If you’re a newcomer who would like to come up to speed, here’s my ranked list of the best books as of today (June 2016).
+The number of books about the microbiome have exploded in the past few years, but I’ve tried to read (or at least skim) every book I can find.
+If you’re a newcomer who would like to come up to speed, here’s my ranked list of the best books as of today (November 2016).

 1. Knight, Rob Follow Your Gut: How the Ecosystem in Your Gut Determines Your Health, Mood, and More

 At only 120 pages, this is the most concise summary of what’s known — and not known — about the microbiome.
 Written by one of the scientists behind the American Gut Project, it’s a readable and fascinating overview of the facts and a great first introduction.
 If you only read one book, this is it.

 1. Sonnenburg, Justin The Good Gut: Taking Control of Your Weight, Your Mood, and Your Long-term Health

 Another concise, well-written summary by a top-notch researcher.
 This one ties for first place because, well, I’m a fan of uBiome and this one doesn’t focus on American Gut.
 The science is first-rate, but there is practical advice too, including an appendix of microbiome-friendly recipes.